jboss-developer/jboss-eap-quickstarts/hibernate4/README.md

 This quickstart performs the same functions as the [hibernate3](../hibernate3/README.md) quickstart, but uses Hibernate 4 for database access.
 Compare this quickstart to the [hibernate3](../hibernate3/README.md) quickstart to see the code changes needed to run with Hibernate 4.

- _Note: This quickstart uses the H2 database included with JBoss EAP 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_

 System requirements
 -------------------